Frequently Asked Questions

 The fellowship is a year-long leadership training program designed to give osteopathic physicians the skills they need to analyze, formulate and implement health policy on the local, state and national levels with the purpose of increasing access to affordable, quality health care.

 This program is open to all osteopathic physicians who have completed one year of postgraduate training and remain in an active AOA or ACGME accredited training program.
 We are seeking a class of 20 fellows.

 How does the application process work?

-A resident may apply by completing the attached application form and returning it to us at email@example.com.
+A resident may apply by completing the TIPS application form and returning it to us at email@example.com.
 The application includes the application form, a statement of purpose and a CV.
-In addition to the application, the enclosed nomination form should be signed by your program director or DME/DIO.
-Applications will be accepted until Friday, Aug.
-15, with final acceptances determined by late August.
+In addition to the application, the TIPS nomination form should be signed by your program director or DME/DIO.

 How many seminars will I attend?